Mikkola School

 Either religion or ethics are taught in basic education.
 A student can also receive teaching in their own religion in primary and lower secondary schools in Vantaa.

-The purpose of school meals is to provide the students with nutritious and tasty food that meets the nutrition recommendations.
 A school meal is served every day, and it is free of charge.

 The aim of the Schools on the Move programme is to promote a culture of physical activity in basic education and support the expertise and well-being of school personnel.